angy91m/express-temp-links/README.md

 // This instanciates a new set of links that will expire in 10 seconds and call 'myMiddleware' function if a temporary link is requested const tmpLinks = new TempLinks( { timeOut: 10, callback: myMiddleware } );

-app.use( '/:templink', tmpLinks.parser() );
+// This adds the instance to the selected path (in this example: '/').
+You can change parameter name when you instanciate a new links set using 'paramName' option. app.use( '/:templink', tmpLinks.parser() );

 app.get( '/link-generate', ( req, res ) => {

-    // This generate a new temporary link, sets a refs parameter and return the new link string const link = tmpLinks.get( { refs: req.ip } );
+    // This generate a new temporary link, sets client ip as refs parameter and return the new link string const link = tmpLinks.get( { refs: req.ip } );

-    res.send( `<a href="http://localhost:3000/${link}">http://localhost:3000/${link}</a>` );
+    // This sends link to the client res.send( `<a href="http://localhost:3000/${link}">http://localhost:3000/${link}</a>` );
 } );